Tyler Stephenson Player Props: Reds vs. Braves

 Braves Pitching Rankings

-- The 8.2 strikeouts per nine innings compiled by the Braves pitching staff ranks 23rd in MLB.
+- The Braves pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Braves have a 3.15 team ERA that ranks fifth across all league pitching staffs.
+- The Braves have the seventh-ranked team ERA among all league pitching staffs (3.73).

-- The Braves allow the third-fewest home runs in baseball (six total, 0.7 per game).
+- The Braves allow the eighth-fewest home runs in baseball (nine total, 0.8 per game).

 © 2023 Data Skrive.
 All rights reserved.